Open592/launcher/README.md

 ### Launcher

 The launcher was a very simple C++ based program which originally only ran on Windows.
-All it did was 5 things:
+All it originally did was:
   - Accept a string parameter specifying which game was being launched
   - Read parameters from a simple `.prm` file
   - Load the JVM